jchristgit/bolt/docs/cogs/infractions.md

 ```

 ### `.infr detail <id:int>`
-View the given infraction ID in detail.
+Shows the infraction with the given infraction ID in detail.
 The ID can be retrieved from the `infr list` or `infr user` commands, documented below.
 Requires the `MANAGE_MESSAGES` permission.
 ```js
 // View infraction ID `3` in detail.